vmware-tanzu/velero/site/content/docs/main/debugging-restores.md

 ## Structure

 Errors appear for incomplete or partial restores.
-Warnings appear for non-blocking issues (e.g. the restore looks "normal" and all resources referenced in the backup exist in some form, although some of them may have been pre-existing).
+Warnings appear for non-blocking issues, for example, the restore looks "normal" and all resources referenced in the backup exist in some form, although some of them may have been pre-existing.

 Both errors and warnings are structured in the same way:

-* `Velero`: A list of system-related issues encountered by the Velero server (e.g. couldn't read directory).
+* `Velero`: A list of system-related issues encountered by the Velero server.
+For example, Velero couldn't read a directory.

 * `Cluster`: A list of issues related to the restore of cluster-scoped resources.